moby/moby/docs/extend/plugins_network.md

 driver plugins are activated in the same way as other plugins, and use the same kind of protocol.

+## Network driver plugins and swarm mode

+Docker 1.12 adds support for cluster management and orchestration called [swarm mode](../swarm/index.md).
+Docker Engine running in swarm mode currently only supports the built-in overlay driver for networking.
+Therefore existing networking plugins will not work in swarm mode.

+When you run Docker Engine outside of swarm mode, all networking plugins that worked in Docker 1.11 will continue to function normally.
+They do not require any modification.

 ## Using network driver plugins

 The means of installing and running a network driver plugin depend on the